 7-Eleven Taps New Merchandising, Logistics Head

-He joins 7-Eleven Inc. with more than 20 years of experience in both the public and private sectors, most recently serving as the CEO of JNI LLC, a c-store acquisition firm.
+He joins 7-Eleven Inc. with more than 20 years of experience in both the public and private sectors -- most recently serving as the CEO of JNI LLC, a convenience store-acquisition firm.
 Prior to that, he held the position of chief financial officer and deputy chief operating officer for the U.S. Treasury Department.

-"Jesus brings a wealth of experience to 7-Eleven," President and CEO Joe DePinto said in a statement.
+"Jesus brings a wealth of experience to 7-Eleven," President and CEO Joe DePinto said.
 "He will lead two critical areas of our business, and will provide strong thought leadership with a keen focus on store implementation.
 The addition of Jesus to our team positions us well to advance our strategic priorities and strengthen our brand."

 He holds an undergraduate degree in engineering from the U.S. Military Academy at West Point and a master's of management in marketing, strategy and finance from Northwestern University's Kellogg Graduate School of Management.

 He, his wife Monica and two children will live in the Dallas area.